WorldBrain/Memex/src/refactoring.md

 # Current iterative refactoring of the codebase

-This document details the current (ongoing) refactoring efforts, along with potential issues to be taken into account for future refactoring.
+This document details the ongoing refactoring efforts, along with potential issues to be taken into account for future refactoring.

-## Remote Functions
+## Remote Functions Refactor

 ### Overview

-Remote functions exist to enable background->tab, and tab->background function delegation (call a function in a tab but run it in the background and vice versa).
-We have started refactoring these to be interfaced and type safe.
+Remote functions exist to enable background->tab, and tab->background function delegation (i.e. Call a function in a tab, but have it run in the background and vice versa).

+Refactoring has been started to make these functions interfaced and type safe.

 ### Prior understanding and existing system

-Memex exists as scripts that are run in pages on tabs (`content_script.js`), and the extension itself that runs in an 'empty invisible tab' in the background, outside the page (`background.js`).
+Following the format of browser extensions, Memex exists as scripts that are run in pages on tabs (`content_script.js`), and the parts that run in an 'invisible tab' in the background outside of any page (`background.js`).

-To communicate between code run on a page and code outside the page.
-A custom RPC wrapper is setup (`src/util/webextensionRPC.ts`) around the native WebExt API which enables extensions to communicate across scripts.
+To communicate between code on a page and code outside the page, a custom RPC wrapper is setup (`src/util/webextensionRPC.ts`) around the native WebExt API which enables extensions to communicate across scripts.

-Currently, code is structured so that functions that are intended to be run in the background script, (AKA 'remote endpoints'),are passed into the function `makeRemotelyCallable` to register the given function name in the global variable `remotelyCallableFunctions` responsible for looking these functions up.
+Currently, code is structured so that functions that are intended to be run in the background script, are passed into the function `makeRemotelyCallable`, which registers the given function name in a variable `remotelyCallableFunctions`, responsible for looking these functions up.

-This global variable referencing functions that can be run in the background is referenced by `incomingRPCListener` setup to run on the browser.runtime (the background extension script) with `browser.runtime.onMessage.addListener(incomingRPCListener)`
+This variable referencing functions that can be run in the background is referenced by `incomingRPCListener` setup to run on the browser.runtime (the background extension script) with `browser.runtime.onMessage.addListener(incomingRPCListener)`

-The newer location of these background scripts are commonly located in `/src/{feature}/background/index.js` and are registered from `src/background.js`
+Background script functionality commonly resides in `/src/{feature}/background/index.js` and they are registered from `src/background.js`

-An example of a background script is as follows:
+An example of how this works is as follows:

-The extension starts it's background page, which registers background functions, one of which is done by calling `makeRemotelyCallable({funcA})`, where `funcA` is a function imported from somewhere, e.g. `const funcA = (arg1,arg2) => { return 'done'}`.
+The extension starts it's background page, registering these background functions, one of which is done by calling `makeRemotelyCallable({funcA})`, where `funcA` is a function imported from somewhere, e.g. `const funcA = (arg1,arg2) => { return 'done'}`.

 At some point from the content script run in a page, that `funcA` is called but is run not in the content script that calls it, but in the background script, by: `const result = await remoteFunction('funcA')('1','2')`.

-Further functionality: These `remoteFunction` calls actually also support running functions the other way around too.
-If called instead with `const result = await remoteFunction('FuncA',{tabId: 2})` the function `funcA` will actually be run in the script on the page indicated by `tabId`.
+Further functionality: These `remoteFunction` calls also support running functions the other way around too.
+If called instead with `const result = await remoteFunction('FuncA',{tabId: 2})()` the function `funcA` will actually be run in the script on the page indicated by `tabId`.
 This is used for example, when needing to extract content on the page, by functionality that is running in the background script.

 ### New system